Mattress Trial Periods: What They Are and How to Use Them

-If you immediately note the mattress sleeps hot but you’re not eligible for a return for 30 days, you could be in for a long month, so for people who tend to be naturally warm or are heavier, it might be a good idea to do some serious research on memory foam or hybrid mattresses before buying.
+If you immediately note the mattress sleeps hot but you’re not eligible for a return for 30 days, you could be in for a long month, so for people who tend to be naturally warm or are heavier, it might be a good idea to do some serious research on the top memory foam mattresses, best hybrid mattresses, or best mattresses for hot sleepers before buying.

 It’s been two months (or one very sweaty week).
 You’ve been trying and trying to make it work between you two, but it looks like you and your new mattress just weren’t meant to be.
 What happens now?

 It’s a bit different for each manufacturer, but most of the big ones have fairly consumer-friendly return or exchange policies.
 Unfortunately, some of them aren’t exactly hassle free (or just like, free).
 It is, however, important to note that most companies have some sort of minimum trial period before you can refund the mattress, so keep that in mind.

 While many of the companies discussed here donate beds returned after a trial period to the needy, not all require as much effort on your part.

 Novosbed is a stand-out in the return-o-sphere.
 Instead of jumping to refunds or exchanging the mattress, their first step in acquiescing aggravated customers is sending them a Comfort+ Kit.
 The company will deliver specialized foam layers designed to either harden or soften the feel of the bed, helping customers fine-tune their feel (and cut down on waste due to returned mattresses).

 If you still have questions about refund or exchange policies, many digital retailers offer real-time online chat with representatives who can answer your questions all without having to pick up the phone.